exercism/legacy-docs/you-can-help/make-up-new-exercises.md

         └── metadata.yml
 ```

-Once you've added these, you can follow the directions for [implementing an exercise from specification][porting-an-exercise].
+Once you've defined these, you can submit them along with your pull request that [implements the exercise][porting-an-exercise].

 [problem-specifications]: https://github.com/exercism/problem-specifications
 [spec-exercises]: https://github.com/exercism/problem-specifications/tree/master/exercises